madetech/souper-web-scraping/README.md

 In your project directory you will need a .env, like the .env.example.
 Ask a project colleague for specific information about filling in the template.

 The web interface will be visible at the REACT_APP_FRONTEND specified in your .env file.
-To start a scrape, go to `BACKEND_HOST:REACT_APP_BACKEND_PORT/scrape` (the 'Run scrape' button doesn't actually run a scrape yet).
+To start a scrape, click the 'Run scrape' button in the top right corner.
 It may take a while.
 Once completed you will see entries in your database and the REACT_APP_FRONTEND address will show a list of reports scraped and some of their information.

 # Design information
 The database is Postgres, and database migrations make use of [Alembic] (https://alembic.sqlalchemy.org/en/latest/ "Alembic") which works with SLQAlchemy.